-The 20 Best LGBTQIA+ Bars in NYC
+The Best Bars and Hotspots for a Queer Night Out in NYC

-Not a hurricane, nor earthquake, nor apocalypse could get in the way of your night at Barracuda.
-The windowless bar shuts out the world around it to fully immerse visitors in what it has to offer.
-And it offers quite a bit, particularly in terms of drag: Over 25 years, it’s given the stage to all sorts of prominent NYC performers, including Tina Burner, Peppermint, and, most recently, Kizha Carr, who hosts the iconic drag competition Star Search every Thursday night.
+Not a hurricane, nor earthquake, nor zombie apocalypse could get in the way of your night out at Barracuda.
+The windowless bunker bar shuts out the world around it to fully immerse visitors in everything it has to offer—and it offers quite a bit, particularly in terms of drag: For more than 25 years, it’s given the stage to all sorts of now-prominent NYC performers, including Tina Burner, Peppermint, and, most recently, Kizha Carr, who hosts the iconic drag competition Star Search every Thursday night.

 One of the city’s last surviving lesbian bars, Cubbyhole holds far more customers than square feet without losing its local feel.
 The ladies are friendly at this long-standing dive, and if you’re new to the scene, you’ll get to know everyone pretty damn quick.
-The beauty of this iconic gem transcends its gaudy ceiling decor; it’s a multigenerational playground where strangers become friends, King Princess rules the jukebox, and straight men enter at their own risk.
+The beauty of this iconic gem transcends its gaudy ceiling decor; it’s a multigenerational playground where strangers become friends, MUNA rules the jukebox, and straight men enter at their own risk.

 Flaming Saddles Saloon

 If you say you’re going “nowhere” this weekend, you better be referencing the bar.
 Despite its unassuming name, Nowhere makes dark and dingy environs something to long for.
-With affordable drink prices, unbeatable music, and a newly replaced pool table, this is somewhere you need to experience.
+With affordable drink prices, unbeatable music, and a pool table, this is somewhere you need to experience.
 If not for the beer and shot combos, for the talkative patrons that you’re sure to befriend.
 Head in a little later in the night and you just might stumble across a raunchy party—here, what happens in the dark corner of the bar stays in the dark corner of the bar.